learn-co-curriculum/ruby-methods-readme/README.md

 The bareword `greeting` will execute the body of the defined method.

-Next up, we'll learn how to pass information into methods using method arguments.
-But first, it's your turn to define and invoke a method!
+Now it's your turn to define and invoke a method!

 %%%